 Helping people heal.

-We live in a time that has been labeled a youth mental health crisis with epidemic numbers of suicide, depression, anxiety, and addiction.
-While the time is hard on everyone, it has been particularly hard on youth from 11-17.
+We live in a time that has been labeled a mental health crisis with epidemic numbers of suicide, depression, anxiety, and addiction.
+Perhaps, worst of all, we live with unprecedented division.
 Beyond the disruption of school for over a year, youth have experienced isolation and separation, leading to increases in domestic violence, anger, fear, and divorce.
-As if that was not enough, we do not have adequate mental health resources and Washington state is 43rd in mental health service.
-For all these reasons and more, people need help.
+As if that was not enough, we do not have adequate mental health resources.
+So, this is Self-lead & paced.

 Who is this path for?